FossoresLP/go-jwt/README.md

 This package is not capable of validating signatures on it's own.
 It is made to be modular and needs packages that provide their own signature algorithms.

-The default algorithms can be found in sub-packages in this repository.
-Only EdDSA and HS are currently available, all others are WIP.
+The default algorithms specified in [RFC7518](https://tools.ietf.org/html/rfc7518) and [RFC8037](https://tools.ietf.org/html/rfc8037) can be found in sub-packages in this repository.

+Only EdDSA with Ed25519 and Ed448 (unstable), HMAC-SHA2 and RSA PKCS#1 v1.5 are currently available, ECDSA and RSA-PSS are WIP.

 Data structures
 ---------------